joe7575/techpack/README.md

   - sending commands and alarms
   - sending mails or chat messages
   - output on a display
+- a Controller to be programmed in Lua
 - a Signal Tower node showing machine states
 - a Display node for text outputs of the Controller